LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ![](../../lod/images/scripts-in-lab-instructions.png)

-- The student clicks the Score button, and the scripts will begin executing:
+- The student selects the Score button, and the scripts will begin executing:

     - If the student **created the storage accounts correctly**, they will receive a message that says "You successfully created the storage account."